-- Change your posture, stand up straight with your head up and shoulders back
+- Change your posture, straighten up with your shoulders back

-- Step aside and take a look at yourself and the situation from the outside
+- Step “onto your inner balcony” and take a look at the situation from that outside vantage point

 - Create a positive image of the outcome, visualize it and anchor it with a gesture

-- Do freewriting to unburden yourself, naming and describing your feelings
+- Practice freewriting, naming and describing your feelings

 - Focus on your goals and visions rather than on yourself

-- Switch to the meta level (draw the other person’s attention to the process)
+- Switch to the meta level and draw the other person’s attention to the process

-- Express your feelings through I-messages if appropriate (draw the other person’s attention to your perspective)
+- Express your feelings through I-messages and draw the other person’s attention to your perspective

-- Cancel or cut short the exchange and reschedule for a later time
+- Cancel or cut short the exchange and agree to continue later